Mediation is confidential in Arizona. Your process will never become part of the public record.

 In mediation, parents will understand the ultimate result of the child support calculator, but may mutually agree to deviate up or down from this amount in consideration of their children’s best interests.

-Parents may feel the calculator-generated amount is $200 per month, they will deviate the award to $400 per month, because it is more fair and reasonable considering the children’s needs.
+For example, in mediation,if the calculator-generated amount is $200 per month, they may deviate the award to $400 per month, because it is more fair and reasonable considering their children’s needs.

 In mediation, as well as in court, it is also important that the following criteria exist:

-The court will collect information from each parent, including their individual gross incomes, to determine the child support obligation.
-We similarly collect this information in mediation, through our Mediation Questionnaire, which is a form of voluntary disclosure.
-In either instance, we will typically look at W-2’s, taxes for the last three years, 1099’s, and paystubs.
+The Aurit Center collects the necessary information through our simple and easy 3-part Mediation Questionnaire, which is a form of voluntary disclosure.
+We typically look at W-2’s, taxes for the last three years, 1099’s, and paystubs.